LucasHenriqueDiniz/AutoWabba/README.md

 ## How It Works

-AutoWabba connects to Wabbajack's browser component and:
+AutoWabba automates the download process using these technical steps:

+1. Opens debugging port 9222 on Microsoft Edge (used by Wabbajack)
+2. Connects to this port using the Chrome DevTools Protocol (CDP)
-1. Monitors for Nexus Mods download pages
+3. Monitors for Nexus Mods download pages in active browser tabs
-2. Automatically clicks the "Slow Download" button when detected
+4. Uses JavaScript to automatically click the "Slow Download" button when detected
-3. Waits for the download to complete before proceeding to the next download
+5. Waits for the download to complete before proceeding to the next file
-4. Handles the entire queue of downloads for your modpack
+6. Repeats this process for the entire queue of downloads in your modpack

 ## Troubleshooting